dfreeman500/Hangman-Ressurected-Javascript/README.md

 Dependencies/Instructions:
 * Download github repository to preferred directory
+* Create an "api.js" file in the same directory as index.html and paste in the variable with the API key and save
 * Install Node.js
 * Install http-server (https://www.npmjs.com/package/http-server)
     * In Node.js Command prompt type: npm install --global http-server
     * Once installed, type: http-server [directory], ex: http-server "C:\HangmanGame"
     * Once the server is started it will state the address: ex: http://127.0.0.1:8080
-    * Copy the address into the address bar in your browser
+    * Copy the address into the address bar in your browser and it will open up the index.html
-* Create a "api.js" in the same directory as index.html and paste the API Key and save.
 * Enjoy the hangman game

 The user chooses a word and then tells the program how long the word is.
-The program reads and parses two JSON files (a smaller high frequency word list and a very large catch all word list).
-It determines the frequency distrubution of letters within matching words and returns a guess to the user.
+The program reads and parses two JSON files (a smaller high frequency word list and a very large catch most all word list).
+It determines the frequency distrubution of letter sets within matching words and returns a guess to the user.
 The user then indicates where (or not where) that guess is in their word by entering the letter in the text box - or leaving it blank.
 When the user clicks submit the text box values are used to determine possible candidate words, eliminated words, and the next guess which is presented to the user.
 The user can click on several words to possibly obtain a definition from Merriam-Webster's dictionary. (https://dictionaryapi.com/).
 After several series of guesses, the program will likely guess the user's word with relatively few errors.
 All the while, the program will present stats and estimations of errors along the way.

 Notes on word lists in JSON files:
 * I believe the list of words in hfWords.json originally was from a 5000 most frequently used word list.
 It may have been this website (https://www.wordfrequency.info/), but I cannot find the link to download again.
 In any case I removed about 700 words from the list.
 The words in bigWords.json were originally from https://github.com/dwyl/english-words, however I at some point merged this list with another and have also removed words that clearly weren't English as this larger list has many, many errors especially in the smaller words.
 This project builds on 2 other command line python projects involving word guessing.
 The "Errors" values are are taken from another project and are only estimations in this project.